rachel-ker/capp30254/HW3/README.md

 ## To Run
 run 'python hw3.py' on command line
-results will appear in a csv file titled "results_small.csv" and "df_results_small.csv"
+results will appear in csv file

 ## Files:
 pipeline.py - code for train-test split and evaluation